wq22033/Matawang/README.md

 </p>

 ## Summary
-The Mata Wang is a currency exchange web application that simplifies the process of converting currencies.
-Built using EJS, CSS, and JavaScript, it retrieves real-time exchange rates through the @everapi/currencyapi-js.
+Mata Wang is a currency exchange web application that simplifies the process of converting currencies.
+It uses EJS, CSS, and JavaScript to retrieve real-time exchange rates through @everapi/currencyapi-js.
 With its user-friendly interface and swift results, Mata Wang assists users in exchanging currencies seamlessly.
-In the future, I aim to enhance its functionality by introducing features such as user authentication, interactive charts, and language support.
+I aim to enhance its functionality by introducing features such as user authentication, interactive charts, and language support.

 ## Getting Started
 ### Running the Website Locally